Potential gaslighting, a missing woman, and one mind-boggling mystery: Amy Adams has officially found her Gone Girl.

 Adams is used to playing a woman in peril; she scored both Emmy and Golden Globes nominations for her role in HBO’s Sharp Objects, a book also penned by Gone Girl’s Flynn.
 Whether this film will permeate pop culture in quite the same way Gone Girl did remains to be seen.

 Woman In the Window is dramatic on its own, but the behind-the-scenes story is almost as intriguing.
 Back in July, the movie went into reshoots after test audiences were “confused” by the story, according to Vanity Fair, making some wonder whether the movie could live up to the hype of the best-selling novel.
 The film also came under controversy when it was reported in a February 2019 piece in The New Yorker that author Mallory had allegedly publicly lied about multiple situations in his life, including having cancer and “polishing” the horror film Final Destination.

-Check out the trailer below, and start theorising now about the truth behind this Jane dilemma.
-Woman In the Window hits cinemas 15th May 2020.
+Check out the trailer below, and start theorizing now about the truth behind this Jane dilemma.
+Woman In the Window hits theaters May 15, 2020.